appliedaistudio/maxwellai-dapp/docs/readme.md

 ### System Design

 ##### 1. **Architecture Overview**
-The MaxwellAI DApp is designed with a modular architecture that separates concerns across various components, ensuring that each part of the application is well-organized, maintainable, and scalable.
+The PhysarAI DApp is designed with a modular architecture that separates concerns across various components, ensuring that each part of the application is well-organized, maintainable, and scalable.
 The application is built as a decentralized web app (DApp) that integrates artificial intelligence (AI) functionalities and provides robust features such as network management, task management, and notifications.

 ##### 2. **Core Components**
 The project is structured into several key components, each responsible for different aspects of the application's functionality: